About Us

 Our training and husbandry philosophy

-Our horses and our foals are handled and trained to be partners and respectful friends, using Horse Speak®, modified natural horsemanship methods, age-appropriate activities, and individualized timetables.
+Our horses and our foals are handled and trained to be partners and respectful friends, using Horse Speak®, an approach aligned with Emotional Horsemanship, modified natural horsemanship methods, age-appropriate activities, and individualized timetables.
 They are kept together as a herd in a bare-ground track paddock for weight control and hoof health, and enjoy daily turnout time for grazing and cavorting in larger pastures.
 Keeping our horses together means extra time and effort for us to meet differing nutritional needs, but it's worth that effort in exchange for keeping our horses fitter and healthier overall, and most importantly, for letting our horses be horses for the overwhelming majority of their time with us.

 We aim to retain our foals longer than "industry standard" in order to provide them with much more individual evaluation and training as well as a longer natural socialization period.
 Separating young horses into groups by age is very common on breeding farms; it's labor-efficient and fiscally cost-effective.
 But herds of like-age horses do not mirror any natural horse herd structures, and there is a cost to the young horses for growing up in "tween/teen gangs".